-- The Control Panel is where you'll find physical controls for turning the Song Meter Mini 2 on, checking its status, initiating pairing, and performing several other functions.
-See Figure 5: "Control Panel" for a detailed image of this section. - 3.
+- 1. The Status LED Key provides a guide for understanding the STATUS LEDs.
+This table can also be found under Status LEDs (page 17). - 2.
+The Control Panel is where you'll find physical controls for turning the Song Meter Mini Bat 2 on, checking its status, initiating pairing, and performing several other functions.
+See Figure 6: "Control Panel" for a detailed image of this section. - 3.
 The Battery Compartment holds either eight AA batteries or six 18650 Lithium-ion batteries, depending on the recorder version.
 The Li-ion version is shown here.
-See Battery Compartment (page 28). - 4.
+See Battery Compartment (page 13). - 4.
 The SD Card slot holds a full-size SD card with a capacity up to 2 TB for storing recordings and other files. - 5.
 The Right Mic port allows you to connect a second, acoustic microphone to the recorder.
-See Install a Second Microphone (page 40).
+See Install a Second Microphone (page 19).